Breakfast - Cooking

 • If you don’t want to wait, just pop it straight into the oven to cook.
 I kind of can’t taste the difference and only really let it sit overnight when we have people coming over for breakfast/brunch.

-• Pin for later:
+Pin for later:

-hi, i’m emily and i love making things with my hands. i always have a project (or ten) in the works and love to draw, paint, cook, sew, crochet, cross stitch, and make soap. this year, i’m focusing my creative efforts on trying new things and just plain having fun.
+Hi, I’m Emily and I love making things with my hands.
+I always have a project (or ten) in the works and love to draw, paint, cook, sew, cross stitch, and make soap.
+This year, I’m focusing on using what we already have and wasting less.

 Leave a Reply